MI-OSiRIS/mi-osiris.github.io/documentation/rados.md

 OSiRIS is built on top of the Ceph object storage cluster.
 To leverage Ceph directly you can use <a href="http://docs.ceph.com/docs/master/man/8/rados/">clients that understand rados</a> or you can build applications that use <a href="http://docs.ceph.com/docs/master/rados/api/">librados</a>.

 How exactly you might implement librados or leverage a rados client is beyond the scope of this document but we are happy to work with you if you are interested in trying something!
+Please note that this service is not generally open to public networks.
+If you require access please <a href="mailto:osiris-help@umich.edu">contact us</a>.

 Every COU has a pool named <strong>cou.YourOrg.rados</strong>.
 As currently implemented every member of your COU can retrieve a key to read and write to this pool.
 We can create other pools for you with more limited access.